 A beautiful adobe structure on 1.5 acres, take some time to stroll through and learn how this family and their descendants lived for more than 100 years in this home.

 And seriously, who back then had blowfish hanging in the living room?
+You just never know what you'll see when visiting El Paso!
 No one seemed to know why this was a thing, but maybe we will discover the answer through the DigieWall one day.
 (See below)